Flux fractionalization transition in anisotropic $S=1$ antiferromagnets and dimer-loop models: Results

 \subsection{Coarse-grained action and correlation functions away from $w=w_c$}

 We note that the Gaussian flux distributions at all $w \neq w_c$ in effect {\em constitute a measurement } of a Gaussian effective action for a coarse-grained height field $h(r)$ that describes the long-wavelength behavior of the dimer-loop model in either phase away from the critical point at $w=w_c$.
-On the square lattice, this action has the form $S = \pi g \int d^2x (\partial_\mu h)^2$, with $g$ obtained from the measured Gaussian flux distribution.
+On the square lattice, this action has the form

+with $g$ obtained from the measured Gaussian flux distribution.
 On the honeycomb lattice, the corresponding effective action for $h(r)$ has symmetries of the underlying triangular Bravais lattice~\cite{Fradkin_Huse_Moessner_etal_2004}.
-These symmetries are most conveniently incorporated by working with a Gaussian effective action for real-valued $h(r)$ defined on sites $r$ of a coarse-grained triangular lattice~\cite{Patil_Dasgupta_Damle_2014}: $S = \frac{\pi g}{2} \sum_{\langle r r' \rangle} (h_r -h_{r'})^2$, where $\langle r r' \rangle$ represents nearest-neighbor links of this triangular lattice, and $g$ is obtained from the measured Gaussian flux distribution.
+These symmetries are most conveniently incorporated by working with a Gaussian effective action for real-valued $h(r)$ defined on sites $r$ of a coarse-grained triangular lattice~\cite{Patil_Dasgupta_Damle_2014}:

+where $\langle r r' \rangle$ represents nearest-neighbor links of this triangular lattice, and $g$ is obtained from the measured Gaussian flux distribution.

 For both lattices, these Gaussian effective field theories have the same form on either side of the critical point.
 However, the fact that fractional fluxes survive in the thermodynamic limit in one phase, but are excluded in the other phase at large $L$ implies that the {\em physical} operators in the field theory, {\em i.e.} operators whose correlators can potentially represent correlation functions of microscopic observables of the dimer-loop model, are constrained by different single-valuedness requirements on two sides of the transition: For $w>w_c$, all physical operators must be single-valued under $h(r) \rightarrow h(r)+1$, while for $w<w_c$, they must be single-valued under $h(r) \rightarrow h(r)+1/2$.
 Thus, in field-theoretical language~\cite{DiFrancesco_Mathieu_Senechal_book_1997}, this unusual transition at $w_c$ corresponds to a jump in the ``compactification radius'' of the free scalar field $h$.
 This has interesting consequences for correlation functions of local observables.